hruday9624/Reducing-Cancellation-Rates-in-Hotel-Bookings-through-Predictive-Modeling/README.md

 ### Data Exploration & & Key Insights:
 We started by exploring the dataset to get a better understanding of the variables and their relationships.
 We found that:

-- Based on the data provided, the hotel can draw several key insights and recommendations for their department:
 - Most bookings are made relatively close to the check-in date, and the distribution is positively skewed, indicating that the hotel should consider offering incentives or discounts to customers who book further in advance, to encourage more of them to do so.
 - The hotel should implement policies that allow customers to cancel or change their reservations more easily, as this could improve customer satisfaction and loyalty, given the high cancellation rates.
 - Revenue management strategies that take into account the lead time of bookings should be implemented to optimize pricing and maximize revenue.